ergosumx/railsx/01-AlgoTrading-Basic-Setup/README.md

 The modular design allows components to be deployed across a mix of on-premise and cloud infrastructure.
 Containers enable consistency across environments.

 ## Development Status
-The Ergo architecture is currently under active development, with general availability planned for Q3 2024.
+The ErgoEngineX architecture is currently under active development, with general availability planned for Q3 2024.

 ### Upcoming Availability
 - Q2 2024: Private trials and preview for early customers via invite